ArtLabBocconi/RandCSPBench/README.md

 julia gen_graphs_sat.jl --test-ood # to also generate larger problem sizes
 ```

-We also provide ground truth solutions obtained by running the CaDiCal solver for a limited amount of time on each instance.
+We also provide ground truth solutions obtained by running the CaDiCal solver for a short time (a few minutes) on each instance.
 The solutions can be found in the files `datasets/3SAT/train_labels.csv` and `datasets/4SAT/train_labels.csv`.
 A labels' file contains in each row a cnf file name, whether it could be solved or not by CaDiCal, and the assignment of variables (minus denotes negation).